Define Needs; Self-Assessment

 - Opportunity for Job Crafting, as outlined in a previous Blog

 Now evaluate your current situation.
 Does it fulfill your answers?

 If yes, congratulations!
 You have a good fit.
 Now don’t become complacent – keep working at growing relationships and elevating your position within the practice.
 There are NO GLASS CEILINGS!
 Your career has boundless opportunities and is important to you for many reasons.
-Continually growing in your career makes it more rewarding; emotionally, financially and professionally.
+Continually growing in your career makes it more rewarding; emotionally, financially, and professionally.

 Breaking out of your comfort zone is scary, yet necessary, in order to move to a better fit.
 If, through the previous exercises and objective considerations, your current place of employment is not a good fit, accept it and take steps to find a veterinary hospital that aligns with your values and meets your stated requirements.

 Don’t look for a similar situation which is just a different hospital with the same culture that doesn’t align with your values.
-Now is the time to take your defined values, combine it with your requirements, and truly seek that “perfect” fit for you.
+Now is the time to take your defined values, combine it with your requirements, and truly seek that “ideal” fit for you.